 Manjuyod at its gloomy disposition.
 Visit the sandbar on a low tide during new moon between the months of April to October to get a glimpse of its full beauty.
-To get here, take a bus bound for Bais at Dumaguete city near Robinsons mall.
+To get there, take a bus bound for Bais at Dumaguete city near Robinsons mall.
 Drop off at Jollibee beside a gymnasium and take a tricycle that goes to a small port where outrigger boats that go to the sandbar await for guests.

 The Ruins (Mansion) of Bacolod City

 To get there by public transport, take a jeepney en route to Bata from the downtown area.
 Drop off at the tricycle terminal near a Pepsi factory.
 There is a sign showing the way to the Ruins.
 If you haven’t spotted the sign, ask any motorcycle driver in the area for directions.
 Some drivers would offer to take you to the ruins but the better way is to charter a tricycle which is only around the corner.
 Take note that there are no available transport from the Ruins back to the main road.
 It is best to ask the tricycle driver to wait.
-The round trip on a tricycle would set you back about P80-100, depending on your negotiation with the driver.
+The round trip on a tricycle would set you back about P80-P100, depending on your negotiation with the driver.

 Poblacion Beach of Sipalay